KMohnishM/SALS/README.md

 # SALS (Student Activity Learning System)

 An intelligent learning system that uses AI to generate personalized quizzes, analyze performance, and create custom learning paths for students.
+The system focuses on reinforcement learning and continuous improvement tracking.

 ## Features